cadnano/cadnano2.5/new_model.md

 NEW STUFF
+AbstractAsseblyInstace (subclass ObjectInstance)

-PartInstance --> Pointer to a part or all of another Part / PartInstance.
+PartInstance (subclass ObjectInstance) --> Pointer to a part or all of another Part / PartInstance.
     offset
     length

-PairedPart --> assembly containing 1-2 PartInstances paired with each other
+PairedPart (subclass AbstractAssembly) --> assembly containing 1-2 PartInstances paired with each other

-PairedPartInstance
+PairedPartInstance (subclass AbstractAssemblyInstance)

     * When you import a plasmid and want to reference a piece of it you get:
         * 1 PairedPart